workhorsy/comic_book_reader/README.md

 # TODO Small:
 * Add an option to disable user counter
 * Stop browser navigation when loading
-* Add a place holder in the page selector, for images that have not loaded
 * Make esc un full screen and bring down the top menu
 * Have the right and left keys work like swiping right and left to turn pages
 * Manga (left to right) support